 The Richfield City Council approved roundabouts on 66th Street at Lyndale Avenue and Nicollet Avenue on February 24, 2015.
-The roundabouts will be constructed with the upcoming 66th Street reconstruction project scheduled to begin in 2017.
+The roundabouts were constructed as part of the 66th Street reconstruction project that began in 2017.

 Pictured above: 66th and Lyndale (Left) and 66th and Nicollet (Right)

 Slower speeds are generally safer for pedestrians, and studies show that roundabouts at busy intersections are dramatically safer than stop lights, offering: